 Principle 6 - Managing risks and performance through robust internal control and strong public financial management Comment Evidence The Section 151 Officer is responsible for maintaining a continuous review of the Financial Regulations and Full Council must approve changes.
-Last thorough review was undertaken in February 2019.
-Financial Regulations Contract Standing Orders are reviewed and updated annually.
+The Financial Regulations form part of the Constitution of the Council and the latest review was carried out in January 2020.
+Constitution and the Financial Regulations Contract Standing Orders are reviewed and updated annually.
 Contract Standing Orders Finance Officers support both long term achievement of outcomes, transformational change and short term operational performance by identifying risks and working with Budget Holders to secure good stewardship.
 Quarterly budget monitoring is carried out and reported to Management Team.
 Quarterly Budget monitoring reports to Management Team Risk Management Policy is to adopt best practice in the identification, evaluation and cost effective control of risks to ensure they are either eliminated or reduced to an acceptable level.
 Risk Management Policy The Audit reviews undertaken provide management with a level of assurance on the adequacy of internal controls and of risks to the councils functions/systems including ensuring full compliance with relevant laws, internal policies and procedures.
-A summary of the completed Audit reports along with the level of assurance achieved is presented to Audit Committee quarterly.
+A summary of the completed Audit reports along with Annual Audit Plan the level of assurance achieved is presented to Audit Committee quarterly.
 Internal Audit also give additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control.
-Annual Audit Plan Audit Reports and Audit Committee Minutes Annual Governance Statement Each year Senior Managers and Directors are required to certify that their service area operates a system for identifying its key business risks and has put in place effective controls to limit the impact of those risks Annual Service Compliance Statements Decision making is based on relevant objective analysis which identifies the risks inherent in each project or proposal.
-Committee minutes The council has in place effective arrangements for the safe collection, storage, use and sharing of data as prescribed in the General Data Protection Regulation and these are reviewed for quality and accuracy by the Corporate Governance officers.
+Audit Reports and Audit Committee Minutes Each year Senior Managers and Directors are required to certify that their service area operates a system for identifying its key business risks and has put in place effective controls to limit the impact of Annual Governance Statement those risks Annual Service Compliance Statements Decision making is based on relevant objective analysis which identifies the risks inherent in each project or proposal.
+Committee minutes

+The council has in place effective arrangements for the safe collection, storage, use and sharing of data as prescribed in the General Data Protection Regulation and these are reviewed for quality and accuracy by the Corporate Governance officers.
 Regular mandatory training is undertaken by all officers in the council.

 Attendance sheets at GDPR Training.